Federal Intelligence Service: Operation Summer Rain

+Federal Intelligence Service and special units of the German Armed Forces during the Soviet-Afghan War in the 1980s.
+The primary objective of the operation was to gather intelligence on the weapons systems utilized by Soviet forces.

 1990s

 Spying on journalists

-In 2005, a public scandal erupted (dubbed the Journalistenskandal, journalists scandal) over revelations that the BND had placed a number of German journalists under surveillance since the-mid 1990s, in an attempt to discover the source of information leaks from the BND regarding the activities of the service in connection with the war in Iraq and the "war against terror".
+In 2005, a public scandal erupted (dubbed the Journalistenskandal, journalists scandal) over revelations that the BND had placed a number of German journalists under surveillance since the mid-1990s, in an attempt to discover the source of information leaks from the BND about its activities relating to the war in Iraq and the "war against terror".
 The Bundestag constituted an investigative committee ("Parlamentarischer Untersuchungsausschuss") to investigate the allegations.
 The committee tasked the former Federal Appellate Court (Bundesgerichtshof) judge Dr. Gerhard Schäfer as special investigator, who published a report confirming illegal BND operations involving and targeting journalists between 1993 and 2005.
 As a consequence, the Chancellery issued an executive order banning BND operational measures against journalists with the aim to protect the service.

 The committee published a final report in 2009, which mostly confirmed the allegations, identifying the intent to protect the BND from disclosure of classified information and finding a lack of oversight within the senior leadership of the service but did not identify any responsible members from within the government.